LAST UPDATED ON

 Especially if there is anything meringue.
 Add chocolate dipped meringue.
 And candy cane peppermint in the same sentence and I know that I won’t be able to stop myself from finishing them.

-Remember I have promised another super easy and fun recipe for all those leftover candy canes?
+Remember I have promised peppermint ice cream recipe for all those leftover candy canes?

 Well, Chocolate Dipped Candy Cane Peppermint Meringue recipe it is!
 The peppermint flavor is not overwhelming, just perfect and chocolate and mint together, seriously ????
 Who can resist this combination?